omkar-karke/Multithreading-Library/README.md

 ### Mapping models

 A mapping model refers to the way in which a thread created by the user maps to the kernel level thread.
-There are three main types of which the two implemented in `tlib` are :
+There are three main types of which the two implemented in `multi-lib` are :

 1. <b>One-one model</b>